freedomofpress/dangerzone.rocks/src/about.md

 This tool is still in early development, so there may be bugs.
 If you find any, please check the [issues on GitHub](https://github.com/freedomofpress/dangerzone/issues) and open one if your issue doesn’t exist.
 Please start discussions and make pull requests if you’d like to get involved.

-You can find the code for the Mac, Windows, Linux graphical app and the Docker container here: [https://github.com/freedomofpress/dangerzone](https://github.com/freedomofpress/dangerzone)
+You can find the code for the Mac, Windows, Linux graphical app and the document conversion process here: [https://github.com/freedomofpress/dangerzone](https://github.com/freedomofpress/dangerzone)

 _Dangerzone is released under the [AGPLv3 license](https://www.gnu.org/licenses/agpl-3.0.en.html).
 It was developed by Micah Lee at First Look Media and is now a project of [Freedom of the Press Foundation](https://freedom.press/)._